LelsersLasers/Notes/History/Notes.md

 - 1783: Treaty of Paris
     - Britain gave all rights to the land to the Americans (did not mention Indians)

-## Homework Question - 9/25 - The American Revolution and Liberty

-*To what extent did minority or marginalized groups (African Americans, Native Americans, women) participate in or benefit from the liberties achieved by the American Revolution?*

-In this speech the Native Americans were trying to participate in the liberties achieved by the American Revolution by asking for the right to have a say in what happens to them/their land.
-They specifically ask for the American
-"surveyors and others that mark out land to cease from crossing the Ohio until we shall have spoken to you" because they are worried about future land conflicts before a more permenent solution is in place.
-They are also asking for the Americans to not nessissarly forget but to proceed in a better than they have in the past ("We shall then bury in oblivion the misfortunes that have happened and meet each other on a footing of friendship").

-The Native Americans also list a few grievances they have about what the Americans did in the past.
-For example the Americans
-"kindled your council fires where you thought proper, without consulting us, at which you held separate treaties, and have entirely neglected our plan of having a general conference with the different nations of the confederacy."
-This directly leds them to ask for
-"a treaty with you early in the spring" and "all partial treaties as void and of no effect."
-They finish the speech by basically saying we offered our terms which are very fair, but if they are not followed we will use force to defend ourselves.

 ## Slavery and the Revolution

 - Indians experienced American independence as a real threat to their liberty